zak23/flexpress-wp/README.md

 - **Internal Emails**: Any email sent TO `@zakspov.com` is automatically routed through SMTP2Go
 - **From Address Override**: SMTP2Go uses your configured From email (`zak@zakozbourne.com`) instead of WordPress defaults
+- **From Name Fallback**: If From Name is left empty, it defaults to your WordPress site title (e.g., "Dolls Downunder")
 - **Professional Delivery**: No more bounces or spam filter issues
 - **Automatic Fallback**: If SMTP2Go fails, system falls back to Google SMTP, then Amazon SES